-The commission shall recommend for approval to the Tuckahoe Board of Trustees the designation of local landmarks or historic districts within the Village under this Historic Preservation law.
+The commission shall designate landmarks or historic districts within the Village under this Historic Preservation law.

 - (a) Establishing a local landmark or historic district.
-Such recommendations may be initiated through an application prepared by any of the following: - (1) The commission; - (2) Owners of property wishing to establish a local landmark or historic district, which includes their property. - (b) Criteria for local landmarks. - (1) Individual landmark: The commission may recommend for designation an individual property as a local individual landmark if it: - (a) Possesses special character or aesthetic value as part of the cultural, architectural, social, or economic history of the Village; or - (b) Is identified with persons or events significant in local, state, or national history; or - (c) Is the birthplace or grave of a historical figure of outstanding importance; or - (d) Embodies the distinguishing characteristics of a type, period, or method of construction or design style, or is a valuable example of the use of indigenous materials or craftsmanship; or - (e) Is representative of the work of a designer, architect, or builder; or - (f) Represents an established and familiar visual feature of the community by virtue of its unique location or singular physical characteristic; or - (g) Has yielded or may be likely to yield information important to the study of the prehistory or history of the region, state, or nation. - (2) Interior landmark: The commission may recommend for designation the interior of a property as an interior landmark if such interior meets any of the criteria listed in Section 6(b) above, and - (a) Is customarily open or accessible to the public; or - (b) Is an interior into which the public is customarily invited. - (3) Historic districts: - (a) The commission may recommend for designation a group of properties as a historic district if a majority of properties therein meet one or more of the criteria for designation as a local landmark. - (b) The historic district may have within its boundaries other properties or structures that, while not of such historic and/or architectural significance to be designated as local landmarks, nevertheless contribute to the overall visual characteristics of the landmarks located within the historic district. - (c) Districts may be geographic or thematic in nature, or represent a unique quality particular to the Village of Tuckahoe.
+Such recommendations may be initiated through an application prepared by any of the following: - (1) The commission; - (2) Owners of property wishing to establish a local landmark or historic district, which includes their property. - (b) Criteria for local landmarks. - (1) Individual landmark: The commission may designate an individual property as a local individual landmark if it: - (a) Possesses special character or aesthetic value as part of the cultural, architectural, social, or economic history of the Village; or - (b) Is identified with persons or events significant in local, state, or national history; - (c) Is the birthplace or grave of a historical figure of outstanding importance; or - (d) Embodies the distinguishing characteristics of a type, period, or method of construction or design style, or is a valuable example of the use of indigenous materials or craftsmanship; or - (e) Is representative of the work of a designer, architect, or builder; or - (f) Represents an established and familiar visual feature of the community by virtue of its unique location or singular physical characteristic; or - (g) Has yielded or may be likely to yield information important to the study of the prehistory or history of the region, state, or nation. - (2) Interior landmark: The commission may designate the interior of a property as an interior landmark if such interior meets any of the criteria listed in Section 6(b) above, and - (a) Is customarily open or accessible to the public; or

-(4) Scenic landmark: The commission may recommend for designation a landscape feature or group of features.
+(b) Is an interior into which the public is customarily invited.

+(3) Historic districts:

+- (a) The commission may designate a group of properties as a historic district if a majority of properties therein meet one or more of the criteria for designation as a landmark. - (b) The historic district may have within its boundaries other properties or structures that, while not of such historic and/or architectural significance to be designated as landmarks, nevertheless contribute to the overall visual characteristics of the landmark or landmarks located within the historic district. - (c) Districts may be geographic or thematic in nature, or represent a unique quality particular to the Village of Tuckahoe. - (4) Scenic landmark: The commission may designate a landscape feature or group of features.
 Recommendations for designation must be accompanied by such historical and architectural information as is required by the commission to make an informed recommendation concerning the application.